gvwilson/sensibleadventures/short-stories/arecibo.md

 "One of my tutors spoke of you," the *beg* continues.
-"He studied trigonometry with the great al-Tusi, and showed me a copy of the *zij* you drew up to predict the positions of the stars and planets.
+"He studied trigonometry with the great al-Tusi, and showed me a copy of the *zij* you drew up.
 It was..."
 The *beg* spreads his hands as if words alone could not capture what it was.